OxfordEconomics/CountryLists/README.md

 Anything starting with `my` in the code below should be changed to your desired name.

-First, import your tables.
+First, import the required tables into your database.
 For example, if you use SQLite, enter these commands into the SQLite command line:

 ```
 /************************* Import ISO to your SQL database *************************/